aboutcoders/job-bundle/Resources/docs/configuration.md

 ### Configure backend adapter

-Configure the adapter according to the message queue bundle that is used:
+Configure the adapter according to the message queue bundle you are using:

 ```yaml
 # app/config/config.yml